RHIT-CSSE/csse304/Homework/Assignment_13/Readme.md

     >

 **Note that** eval-one-exp **does not have to be available to the user when running your interpreter interactively**.
 It only has to be available from the normal Scheme prompt.
 The interpreter test cases will call this procedure.
 Testing of your rep loop will need to be done by hand.

-# Lexical Depth (1 point)

-This is worth very little credit, so it is for those teams looking for additional fun.
-My recommendation is that you save your existing interpreter before you attempt this part, and use that as your starting point in later milestones.
-There's nothing about lexical depth that makes it incompatible with future work, but it makes debugging a bit harder sometimes and makes a little more work as you add new constructs like named let etc.  Of course, if you want to be hardcore and push lex depth through the whole project I won't stand in your way.

-You've seen lexical depth in earlier homeworks, but here's where we do it for real.
-The basic idea is that making variable lookups require a O(number of variables in scope) linked list traversal is uhh...not great.
-In this new world, lookups will be a O(depth) linked list traversal by precomputing where in an environment we expect a variable to be.

-## Lexical Depth Step 1

-To get you warmed up, make two changes

-1. Make your environments store values in vector form rather than as a list

-2. Make your interpreter support variables in lexical-depth form we used in the earlier homeworks:

-        (let ((x 10) (y 2))
-            ((: free -) (: 0 0) (: 0 1)))

-  This will require adding some new constructs to your parse tree.
-  Evaluating these expressions should be comparatively easier due to the new vector form - but you'll need a new variant of apply-env to do it.

-If you do this you will pass the test cases.
-However, you are not done (and you won't get credit).

-## Lexical Depth Step 2

-Go into your eval-exp and in the case for var-exps, change it to this:

-      [var-exp (id)
-               (error "we should never do this")]

-You should never evaluate a var expression directly because var expressions should be transformed into lexical depth expressions.
-Here's how my top-level-eval looks:

-    (define top-level-eval
-        (lambda (parsed-code)
-            (eval-exp (empty-env-record) (lexical-depth '() parsed-code))))

-You can see that my lexical depth procedure takes a parsed abstract syntax tree and returns a new abstract syntax tree where all var-exps have been removed.
-It also takes an additional parameter representing the current scope - I'll let you decide on the details of that.

-In theory, if you wanted to reuse your existing lexical-depth solution, you could do the transformation earlier - transform the input scheme code before parsing it.
-I won't stop you from this approach - it is uglier and more error prone (because lexical-depth is doing its own parsing before your real parse-exp).
-As a general rule, we want all code transformations to occur on the abstract syntax tree representation - but in the end it's up to you.

-Once your have this working, all the A13 test cases should pass despite the error in your var expression.
-You can now even go further and remove the old apply-env and remove the variable names from your environments.
-Woo!
-Much more efficient!